 For a student to be eligible for extra-curricular activities, he or she must be in good academic standing, passing all classes (above an F) at all times.
-Teachers will submit grades , at a minimum, weekly on Fridays.
-At the end of each week, the Counseling Department will distribute a probationary eligibility list for the teachers, coaches, and sponsors.
+Teachers will submit grades weekly on Fridays.
+At the end of each two week period, the Athletic Director will distribute a probationary eligibility list for the teachers, coaches, and sponsors.
 Parents of students not meeting academic eligibility will be notified also.
-Students then will report to a Structured Intervention Period during Tiger Time to get their grade back to passing.
-This will be the student's probationary week for eligibility purposes.
-Students who are still not passing all classes will be ineligible from extracurricular activities for the following week, or until the Friday of the week that grades return to passing.
+Students then will report to the teacher in which they are failing during Tiger Time, if able, and have one week to get their grade back to passing.
+(Probationary week) Students who are still not passing all classes will be ineligible for two weeks.

 At the next grade check, all grades will be taken again.
-If a student was ineligible, they will remain ineligible and unable to participate in activities during that full week.
-A new list of probationary status students will be published for teachers for those students who have an F who were not already ineligible.
-Again, parents will be notified.
+If a student was ineligible, they will remain ineligible and unable to participate in activities during the next probationary week.
+A new list of probationary status will be published for teachers for those students who have an F who were not already ineligible.

 Students that receive a failing grade that are involved in fine arts will be ineligible to participate in competitive activities where placing or rankings are given.
-Since local performances are part of student grades, students may perform for local concerts or where full group performances are graded.
+Since local performances are part of student grades, students may perform for local concerts.

 Grades will be continuous for the entire semester.
 Students and parents need to understand how their child is doing academically throughout the semester.
 Student grades are accessible through JMC on-line.
-Hard copies of grades will be given at parent-teacher conferences and parent requests.
-Other hard copies of the student's current grades will be given to parents as requested.
+Hard copies of grades will be given at parent-teacher conferences and parent request.
+Other hard copies of student's current grades will be given to parents as requested.